 One who wants to continue the tax-deferred growth of their retirement accounts for as long as possible even after their death may opt for a stand-alone retirement trust.
 This is particularly significant following the U.S Supreme Court case of Clark v.
 Rameker (2014), which held that an IRA inherited outright by a non-spouse beneficiary is not protected from the beneficiary’s bankruptcy creditors.

-At Tseng Law Firm, we will work with you to create a custom plan tailored to your specific goals and objectives.
+At Tseng Law Firm, we are Alameda Estate Planning Attorneys who will work with you to create a custom plan tailored to your specific goals and objectives.

 Foundational Estate Planning Documents include: